shounakch/shounakch.github.io/research.md

 Recently, I have been

 1. Collaborating with [Dr. Wesley Tansey](http://wesleytansey.com/) to think about modeling drug combinations in high-throughput cancer data, which can be complex and computationally challenging.
-2. Working on an embarrassingly parallel method for covariance estimation in Bayesian latent factor models.
+2. Working on developing a scalable approach for covariance estimation in Bayesian latent factor models.

 Earlier, I had